How to Commit to a Relationship Without Making Mistakes

 "A man should look for what is, and not for what he thinks should be."— Albert Einstein

 A Mistakenly Good Relationship Can Happen When You Don’t Care

 Here is a concept that I came up with:

 "The best relationship is with someone with whom you don't have a personal interest."

 That is one of life's rude awakenings.
 There absolutely is a meaningful explanation for why a relationship can be great if you have no interest in the other person.
-I had a psychologist friend confirm this idea.
+A psychologist friend of mine confirmed this idea.

 Both partners can have different perspectives on life, yet can be 100% committed to each other.
-That means you may not see eye to eye on everything in life, but as long as you appreciate each other for what you both are, and you relate well with one another, why throw that away?
+That means you may not see eye to eye on everything in life, but as long as you appreciate each other for what you both are and you relate well with one another, why throw that away?

-Even though we think we want to settle down with someone, one thing may be hidden from our conscious mind.
+Even though we think we want to settle down with someone, we may not be conscious of a fear that stands in the way.
 We may have a fear of our destiny—not knowing what's ahead.

-We may also be dealing with some confusion in our minds because our need to settle down may not be as important as our desire for it to happen.
+We may be dealing with some confusion in our minds because our "need" to settle down may not be as urgent as our "desire" for it to happen.